-The importance of each teacher stressing reading in academic areas and techniques which can be used in content areas to improve reading.
-Fall, Spring.
-Three semester hours diagnosis, motivation, and evaluation used in teaching developmental reading.
+A course designed to introduce techniques for the development of comprehension, vocabulary, rate, diagnosis, motivation, and evaluation used in teaching developmental reading.
 A special focus will be given to multicultural approaches and remedial procedures.
 Students will be required to participate in clinical reading experiences.